eecs280staff/tutorials/docs/setup_visualstudio.md

 ## Install
 Install Visual Studio Community edition from [Microsoft's website](https://www.visualstudio.com/vs/community/).

-Select "Desktop Development with C++" and make sure that the "Windows 10 SDK", "Windows 11 SDK", and "C++ AddressSanitizer" are selected.
+Select "Desktop Development with C++" and make sure that the "Windows 11 SDK", and "C++ AddressSanitizer" are selected.
 Click "Continue".
 Reboot your computer when the installer prompts you.

 <img src="images/visualstudio010.png" width="768px" />